Dade County, Georgia: History

 Dade County was established in 1837 and was named for Major Francis Langhorne Dade, who was killed in the Dade Massacre by Seminole Indians in December 1835.
 The first settlers of Dade County won the land in the Georgia Land Lotteries, held to encourage settlement after the Cherokee people were forced off the land.
-Many settlers worked in regional coke and coal mines that contributed to development of the Chattanooga, Tennessee area.
+Many settlers worked in regional coke and coal mines that contributed to development of the Chattanooga, Tennessee, area.

 The area was long isolated by its geography of mountains and rivers, which some historians say contributed to early residents' separatist attitudes.
 For the first century of Dade County's existence, no road connected it directly to the rest of Georgia, so visitors from elsewhere in the state had to reach it by way of Alabama or Tennessee.
 That changed in 1939 with the establishment of Cloudland Canyon State Park, and Georgia began work on Highway 136 to connect U.S. 41 to the recently created park.
 The Civilian Conservation Corps built many of the facilities and access roads to the park.

 Dade County had a short-lived state secessionist movement before the American Civil War.
 In 1860, county residents wanted to secede from the Union, but lawmakers for the state of Georgia were cautious.
 Legend has it that in 1860, the people of Dade County were so impatient that they announced their own secession from both Georgia and the United States.
 On July 4, 1945, a telegram from President Harry S. Truman was read at a celebration marking the county's "rejoining" the Union.
 Historians say Dade's individual secession and readmission were symbolic and had no legal effect.
 They say that officially, Dade County seceded along with the state of Georgia in 1861 and re-entered the Union with the state in 1870.

-The noted Southern humorist, author and seminal writer of Southern humor George Washington Harris (1814-1869) is buried in the Brock Cemetery in Trenton.
+The noted Southern humorist, author and seminal writer of Southern humor George Washington Harris (1814–1869) is buried in the Brock Cemetery in Wildwood, GA.
 Although he greatly influenced the literary works of Mark Twain, William Faulkner, and Flannery O'Connor, his grave was not verified and given a marker until 2008.

 In 1964, Covenant College established a campus at Lookout Mountain.
 Founded in 1955 in California, it was ready to expand after a year.
 Several professors led Covenant to move to St. Louis, Missouri, where it developed for eight years.
 After outgrowing its facilities there, the college decided to move to Dade County.